Preventing Environmental Microaggressions for Improved DEI

 Environmental microaggressions can vary depending on the situation.
 In many cases, they are created by tradition or outdated approaches or environments.
 For example, a community center may have been set up in the 1900s and not been updated or reconsidered since then.
 Some colleges were founded centuries ago and may have ingrained biases in their traditions or even their physical campuses.
 It can be difficult to conceptualize an idea, especially if it’s new, so let’s look at a few examples of environmental microaggressions.

-Microaggression examples in schools can include:
+Microaggression examples in schools

 • School buildings, statues, & structures that are named primarily after white donors